StephenDataStax/dsbank-coreandsearch/README.md

 # Create a DSE table

 To create a table with CQL, the developer will issue commands very similar to SQL.
-A CREATE TABLE statement is used, columns are defined with data types, and some data distribution model is determined by the primary key (PK).
-Additionally, clustering columns (CK) determine the sort order of the data.
-In this example, our PK is cc_no and transaction_time.
-This combination is a unique identifier for each row of data.
+A CREATE TABLE statement is issued, columns are defined with data types, and some data distribution method is determined by the primary key (PK).
+The rows of the table are automatically distributed bsed on a hash of the PK.
+Additionally, clustering columns (CK) determine the sort order of the table.
+In this example, the PK is cc_no and transaction_time.
+This combination is a unique identifier for each row of data, which is a requirement for the PK.
 The data is then stored DESC by the CK transaction_time since most queries will want the latest transactions to appear first.

 Some rules to remember when creating a table in DSE:
 * Every row in a DSE table must contain a unique primary key.